Smart home essentials for living

 Alexa can respond to voice commands from anywhere.
 It does not require any activation button to press.
 Once you say the trigger word it will be done in a short while as long as you have correctly set up everything and used the right command.
 As you get used to it, you will feel more natural and responsive as compared to speaking to a phone-based voice assistant such as Apple’s Siri.

 Eventually, you are more likely to find yourself using your phone less frequently at home than before.
 However, there are a lot of privacy issues regarding Alexa’s listening and it cannot do everything.
 There is already enough to make it a compelling product especially if you are plunging into the smart home lifestyle

 Amazon Echo vs. Google Home

 On the other hand, Amazon Echo also has TV integration if you have a Fire TV.
 For this, you need to press a button on a particular Fire TV remote.
-If you have Logitech Harmony setup, the Echo can even go better compared to Home.
-However, a Chromecast streamer cost approximately $35 and a Logitech setup can cost hundreds of dollars.
+If you have a Logitech Harmony setup, the Echo can even go better compared to the Home.
+However, a Chromecast streamer costs approximately $35, and a Logitech setup can cost hundreds of dollars.